SDGV2734/SWS202_BlogPost/src/content/snippets/find_file_and_directory.md

 ---
 title: Find Files and Directories
 slug: find_files_and_directory
 description: It is crucial to be able to find the files and folders we need.
-Once we have gained access to a Linux based system, it will be essential to find configuration files, scripts created by users or the administrator, and other files and folders.
-We do not have to manually browse through every single folder and check when modified for the last time.
-There are some tools we can use to make this work easier.
-image: ../images/snippets/Find_Files_and_Directories.webp
+image: ../images/snippets/Find_Files_Design.webp
 ---

 ## Find Files and Directories